bjlhlin/knot/doc/man_knotc.rst

 The *-b* and *-f* options can be placed right after the command name.

+Responses returned by *knotc* commands are different for the blocking and the standard (i. e. non-blocking) modes of operation.
+In the blocking mode, *knotc* reports if an error occurred during processing of the command by the server.
+If an error is reported, a more detailed information about the failure can usually be found in the server log.

+In the standard (non-blocking) mode, *knotc* doesn't report processing errors.
-The *OK* response to triggering commands means that the command has been successfully sent to the server.
+The *OK* response to triggering commands in the standard mode means that the command has been successfully sent to the server.
 To verify if the operation succeeded it's necessary to check the server log.

 Interactive mode
 ................